 Our collections are free and open to the public, but all users must register prior to entering the research room.
-Your agreement to abide by the following policies helps us to insure the long-term security and survival of the unique and valuable materials entrusted to our care by the citizens of North Carolina.
+Walk-Ins with limited materials requests are welcome before 2 PM if space is available.
+Due to the high demand for research space, appointments are strongly recommended.
+Your agreement to abide by the following policies helps us to ensure the long-term security and survival of the unique and valuable materials entrusted to our care by the citizens of North Carolina.

 Secure Research Room

 - Researchers may not under any circumstances remove non-circulating collection materials from the research room.
 Library staff will examine laptops, notes, and other items when researchers exit the research room.

 - Researchers must handle all library collections gently and carefully and keep loose documents in the order they are found.
 Researchers must abide by the specific guidelines, provided by library staff, on proper handling and safe positioning of loose documents and volumes.